BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/cicd/cicd.md

 3. Update the lambda function through CLI to use the latest version of the code in S3

 ### API Gateway
-Whenever there are changes of the CloudFormation template that defines configurations of API Gateway `yvr-stage-api-gw`, a GitHub Actions workflow will be triggered to do the deployment.
+Whenever there are changes of the CloudFormation template that defines configurations of API Gateway `yvr-stage-api-gw`, the GitHub Actions workflow defined in `.github/workflows/deploy_api_gw.yml` will be triggered to do the deployment.

 ### IoT rule
-Whenever there are changes of the CloudFormation template that defines configurations of API Gateway `yvr_stage_iot_rule`, a GitHub Actions workflow will be triggered to do the deployment.
+Whenever there are changes of the CloudFormation template that defines configurations of API Gateway `yvr_stage_iot_rule`, he GitHub Actions workflow defined in `.github/workflows/deploy_iot_rule.yml` will be triggered to do the deployment.

+(View [GitHub documentations](https://docs.github.com/en/actions) for more details about GitHub Actions)